hashim222/p5-coding-library/README.md

 Coding Library is a coding related community based social media website.
 Where users can see helpful posts from other users or they can create their own posts on coding-related topics to help other users out.
 If the post is helpful, users may comment or like it, bookmark it, or follow the user who posted it.

 > **Note**: In order to achieve a merit grade, I created a last-minute ContactForm model based on a suggestion from my newly appointed mentor.
-Some of the places that you may notice that I'm not mentioning about the contact page are due to last minute changes that I added.
+Some of the places that you may notice that I'm not mentioning about the contact page are due to last minute modal was added.

 ![responsive image for the app](./src/assets/readme-images/responsive-coding-library.png)